 - If only slightly pointed, they are naturally inspired, intuitive and creative.

 - The more pointed the thumb is, the touchier they are (easily offended or taking things the wrong way).

 - They can be dreamy and idealistic, but also impulsive and somehow adept at manipulating others (passive-aggressive).

 - With a pointed thumb tip that is also bulbous, depicts an aggressive nature.

 SPATULATE THUMB TIP

-A spatulate tip widens at the top phalange (not to be confused with the bulbous tip).
+A spatulate tip widens at the top phalange.
+The difference between the spatulate and the bulbous is that the tip is flatter.
 It represents someone with a sense of adventure, energy, and exceptional manual dexterity.

 - They are innovative, self-confident, down to earth and sporty.

 - If not thick, a craftsman who is good with their hands, creative and original.